Why Facebook’s blocking of new political ads may fall short

 Facebook has sometimes had trouble catching what is or isn’t a political ad, so people end up seeing them without a disclosure anyway.

-Around 8.5% of political ads in Facebook’s Ad Library in 2020 were first run without a disclosure that they were, in fact, political ads, Edelson said.
+Around 8.5 per cent of political ads in Facebook’s Ad Library in 2020 were first run without a disclosure that they were, in fact, political ads, Edelson said.
 (She said she manually tracked the ads without the disclosure when they appeared as active in Facebook’s Ad Library, and then tallied when they were later labeled political ads.)

 Edelson said she saw one Facebook ad from a nonprofit that encourages voting, which was published in May.
 It read: “Georgia’s voter registration deadline has changed!
 Don’t miss your chance to vote in the 2020 primary election.”
 The ad was not categorized as political, she said.